 - LG: The company no longer makes solar panels or equipment.
 They plan to stand by their warranties for all solar equipment.

 - Panasonic: HIT technology and excellent temperature coefficient make Panasonic solar panels the top performer in hot climates and conditions, like desert cities.
 They are celebrating their 101st year in business.
 Panasonic panels are less efficient than LG and Sunpower panels.
 If your roof space is limited, they aren’t the best choice because of that.

 - Sunpower: While not a household name, Sunpower is the premier solar panel manufacturer.
 They offer the only complete all-in-one system in the industry.
 Over the years they have been the leader in setting the bar for high standards in efficiency, degradation, aesthetics, and warranty.
 It’s the gold standard, and their prices reflect that.
 Get a quote from an authorized Sunpower dealer if you want the very best solar that money can buy.

 - REC: With LG out of the solar panel business, REC easily takes its place as one of the top three solar panels.
-High quality panels coupled with a low degradation and failure rate, plus high efficiency, REC is a solar stand out.
+With high-quality panels coupled with a low degradation and failure rate, plus high efficiency, REC is a solar stand-out.

 3 Key Factors to Rating Solar Panels